asimihsan/onlinejudge/README.md

 ## TODO

--   Add reCAPTCHA to site to prevent bots/APIs from using it.
-    -   When you start using it use API keys to authorize yourself.
-    -   By design Google reCAPTCHA will fail the second time for the same authorized response.
-Hence you need to do something else to authenticate the client once confirmed as human, e.g. give them an HMAC with a server secret.
-Or set cookie / use localstorage?
 -   Add tabs, "Code" and "Tests".
     -   Tests get appended to code then run as one unit.
     -   It's optional, so use a checkbox and grey out text box etc.